Darin Acosta

 SURF Mentoring

 Potential skills gained: The student would gain experience in computing and programming as well as possibly the use of advanced machine-learning tools.
 Experience with statistical data analysis and plotting tools is another outcome.
+An introduction to the field of experimental particle physics is a third outcome.

-Required qualifications: While not required, any prior experience with computer programming languages such as python or C++ would be helpful.
+Required qualifications: While not required, any prior experience with computer programming languages such as Python or C++ would be helpful.

 Direct mentor: Faculty/P.I., Graduate Student